kavyaacharya77/BEC456B_LABREPORT/555_timer.md

 Where:
 - R = Resistance in ohms
 - C = Capacitance in farads

-This setup ensures that the monostable receives consistent, clean fallig edges as trigger inputs.

 ### <ins>Key Features
 - Accurate pulse generation (0.5ms) on each trigger.